 Let’s take a look at another example.
 You’re playing paper Magic, you draw your starting hand.
-Cards are okay, but you only have one land, so you decide to mulligan.
+Most of the cards are okay, but you only have a single land, so you decide to mulligan.
 You take a look at the top two cards of your deck and see two lands.
-Oh no, you should’ve kept that hand, right?
-No, you didn’t know what was on the top of your deck and it doesn’t matter.
+“Oh, no!
+You should’ve kept that hand, right?”

 You should focus on things you can control, not on the things you can’t.

 3. Think About What Your Opponent Thinks About.